 - combating child sexual abuse material online and child sexual exploitation.

-The Strategy brings together the European Commission and Member States with mobile phone operators, handset manufacturers and providers of social networking services to deliver concrete solutions for a better Internet for children.
+The strategy brings together the European Commission, EU countries, mobile phone operators, handset manufacturers and providers of social networking services to deliver concrete solutions for a better Internet for children.

 Through Helplines, also funded under the Strategy, 63,000 children, parents and teachers got advice and guidance in 2020.
 It is estimated that in 2019 and 2020 around 61 million people in the EU were reached through different activities, especially around the EU’s yearly Safer Internet Day, which in 2021 was celebrated in around 200 countries and territories globally.